 Does any of this sound familiar?

-Steve’s story isn’t rare and it just goes to show how critical it is to find a process that scales so you don’t find yourself in a similar situation, forced to spend countless hours simply trying to touch all your clients each week.
+Steve’s story isn’t rare and it just goes to show how critical it is to find a process that scales so you don’t find yourself in a similar situation, forced to spend countless hours simply trying to check in with all your clients each week.

 I’ve heard similar stories from countless health and wellness professionals so I wanted to take a moment to share the lessons I’ve learned from some of the leading influencers in the coaching world to make your life easier and help you develop a coaching business that can be as flexible as you want it.

-3 Expert Tips to Create a Scalable Coaching Business
+3 Strategies to Create a Scalable Wellness Coaching Practice

-I watched a recent webinar with Derek Halpern from Social Triggers during which he shared his company’s journey, and how he made roughly $100K his first month generating revenue.
-The secret was that his first month of revenue was actually his 13th month in business, but for the first year he ONLY focused on creating content and building his audience.
+I watched a recent webinar with Derek Halpern where he shared his company’s journey, and how he made roughly $100K his first month of generating revenue.
+The secret was that his first month of revenue was actually his 13th month in business, but for the first year, he ONLY focused on creating content and building his audience.

 Why?
 It’s MUCH easier to build a business when you have an established audience to which you can market your coaching products and services.